michaeled/FormsAnimations/README.md

 # Overview

+**This project is inactive, and I will not be making further changes.
+Pull requests welcome. :P**

 These functions are an adaptation of [Robert Penner's easing functions](http://robertpenner.com/easing/).
 They are intented to be used with Xamarin.Form's animation extensions.